 12. Optimize your profiles (so people actually follow)

 You could post the best content in the world, but if your profile isn’t up to par, people won’t stick around.
 Your profile is your brand’s storefront—often the first thing people see before hitting “follow.”
 Make sure it’s clear, complete, visually consistent, and gives a reason to stay.
 A strong bio, a recognizable logo or photo, and links to your best work or offers build instant trust and curiosity.
+You can use tools such as BrandCrowd or Adobe Express logo maker to create visuals for your campaigns.

 Action items: